literally1984bygeorgeorwell/cse15l-lab-reports/researching_commands_sequel.md

 ![Lack of error message in nonexistent path](images/researching_commands_2/damage.png)

 ## Sources Used
 All information in this lab report was derived either from personal experience or from the current version of the man-pages project (5.13 as of March 2023).
 No other sources were consulted during research.
+Some images were sourced from web sources.
+Where relevant, this is indicated.

 ## Overview
 The `fsck` command, short for "file system consistency check", is a system utility used to check and, when possible, repair Linux file systems.
 It's an incredibly powerful tool for undoing what we in the industry call a "pro gamer moment".